-This chocolate kefir smoothie also tastes great with the addition of some berries such as raspberries or strawberries, so go ahead and add 1/4 cup of your favourite berry if you like.
+This chocolate kefir smoothie also tastes great with the addition of some berries such as raspberries or strawberries, so go ahead and add 1/4 cup of your favorite berry if you like.
 Or toss in a handful of some mild greens such as baby spinach to up the nutrition factor even more.

-For another refreshing drink recipe, try this homemade refined sugar free ginger ale.
+For another refreshing drink recipe, try this homemade refined sugar-free ginger ale.
 It’s also sweetened with dates and turned out so delicious.

 Chocolate Kefir Smoothie